plfavreau/IA_SYMBOLIQUE/README.md

 # ARNO Planner - AI-Powered Scheduling Solution

-ARNO Planner is a sophisticated scheduling and timetabling application that leverages artificial intelligence to solve complex planning problems.
-It provides an intuitive interface for managing educational and organizational scheduling needs.
+ARNO Planner is a sophisticated scheduling and timetabling application that combines the power of AI-driven natural language understanding through LangChain and OpenAI with the mathematical certainty of constraint solvers.
+By leveraging both probabilistic AI and deterministic optimization algorithms, it delivers reliable and optimal solutions for complex planning problems.
+The application provides an intuitive interface for managing educational and organizational scheduling needs, transforming natural language requests into mathematically proven scheduling solutions.

 ## 🚀 Key Features